-Keep the focus inside the search bar and not the first suggestion
+Keep the focus inside the search bar and not on the first suggestion

 Ensure that your search bar does not select or highlight the first autocomplete suggestion by default.
-By default, hitting the enter key should simply search for the query that the shopper has typed into the search field.
+Hitting the enter key should simply search for the query that the shopper has typed into the search field.

 Remove redundant suggestions

-You should do your best to avoid showing over granularization in your suggestions, especially if the suggestions deliver to the same results page.
+As a site search best practice, you should do your best to avoid showing over granularization in your suggestions, especially if the suggestions deliver the same results page.

 Get rid of them.
-Don’t confuse your shopper into thinking they’ll see different product results when they won’t, and don’t waste the digital real-estate on duplicates.
+Don’t confuse your shopper into thinking they’ll see different product results when they won’t, and don’t waste your digital real-estate on duplicates.